paundrayudhad/laundry-tugas-ukk/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability# Sistem Manajemen Laundry
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+All security vulnerabilities will be promptly addressed.

+## License

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+# Sistem Manajemen Laundry

 ## 📌 Deskripsi